 Still, it's hard to escape the fact that most of us want to be lean and to lose weight.
 So let me tell you something you may not like to hear.
 Losing weight is as hard, and as simple as you think.

 It’s the truth.
 What actually matters when it comes to weight loss, or even maintenance, is that you need to be in a caloric deficit or around a caloric equivalent to your total expenditure.
 That means the amount that you eat in terms of calories needs to be either less than or equal to the amount you expend during the day.
-The most accurate way to figure out how many calories you should eat starts with finding out what your resting metabolic rate (RMR) is, which you can do here at Halevy Life.
+The most accurate way to figure out how many calories you should eat starts with finding out what your resting metabolic rate (RMR) is, which you can do here at Apex Human Performance.
 RMR depends on a lot of factors like age, weight, and gender.

 If you start some sort of diet, and find that it works for you, fits with your lifestyle, and doesn't cause you much hassle or worry, then DO IT.
-I think that’s awesome.
 Diets need to be consistent.
 They need to work for you, your goals, and most importantly, your life.
 It needs to be a lifestyle.
 Something that you enjoy and something that you have a healthy relationship with.

 One key thing to look at when working on your nutrition is the macronutrient content of the calories you're taking in.
 Protein is the most important one to track.
 You need at least 0.8 to 1 gram per lb of body weight.
 If you hit that, you should be good.
 You can typically split the difference with your carbs and fats as long as you stay within your specific calorie range.